-REGISTRATION: Registration is required for the Fine Arts Show and must be completed online no later than 4:30 p.m. on Monday, July 8, 2019, when registration absolutely closes.
+REGISTRATION: The fine arts rules and entry information is now available, and registration begins May 1.
+Registration is required and must be completed online no later than Monday, July 17, at 4:30 p.m., when registration absolutely closes.
 UNREGISTERED ENTRIES WILL NOT BE RECEIVED.

 DIGITAL PROCESS: As digital technology continues to expand and influence the way many artists work, not simply photographers, acceptance of these entries is expanded to all classes.
 Note that this applies to the finished work itself, not the process of entering the submission.
 For instance, digitally photographing an oil painting for submission does not constitute ‘digital process.’
 However, if an oil painting includes a digitally printed photo as a collage element, that constitutes an element of ‘digital process.’
-During registration, for identification purposes and to insure we are best serving our participants, entrants will be asked to indicate if the submitted work includes digital process, and to describe that element.
+During registration, for identification purposes and to ensure we are best serving our participants, entrants will be asked to indicate if the submitted work includes digital process, and to describe that element.

 NOTE: Students in grades K-12 who are looking to enter artwork and photographs should do so in K-12 competition.
 Although the fine arts competition is open to any Minnesota artist, regardless of age, it is a highly competitive contest, and we strongly recommend students enter their projects in K-12 competition, where their work will be judged solely against their peers.

 Any work accepted in the fine arts competition listed FOR SALE by the exhibitor will be sold as displayed through the Minnesota State Fair Foundation at a 20% commission.
 All accepted entries will remain on exhibit during the run of the fine arts exhibition, even if sold.

 July 17: Registration deadline at 4:30 p.m.